ymruan/cms-sizing-bp/cms_sizing/garbage_collector_tuning.md

 ### The G1 Garbage Collector
+Start from UCMDB 10.21.
+UCMDB Server use G1 as the OOTB Garbage Collector.
+In oder to gain the better performance, we recommend to upgrade the UCMDB to 10.21.

 The Garbage-First (G1) collector is a server-style garbage collector, targeted for multi-processor machines with large memories.
 It meets garbage collection (GC) pause time goals with a high probability, while achieving high throughput.
 The G1 garbage collector is fully supported in Oracle JDK 7 update 4 and later releases.
 The G1 collector is designed for applications that:

 * Can operate concurrently with applications threads like the CMS collector.